-- ▶ New information regarding product safety and product recalls as well as the declaration of conformity can be obtained at ccc@ottobock.com or from the manufacturer's service department (see inside or outside of back cover for addresses). - ➤ You can request this document as a PDF file at ccc@ottobock.com or from the manufacturer's service department (see inside or outside of back cover for addresses).
+- New information regarding product safety and product recalls as well as the declaration of conformity can be obtained at ccc@ottobock.com or from the manufacturer's service department (visit www.ottobock.com for addresses). - ➤ You can request this document as a PDF file at ccc@ottobock.com or from the manufacturer's service department.
 The PDF file can also be displayed in a larger size.